 Consumer Product Safety Commission.

 Submit comments about this request by email: OIRA_submission@omb.eop.gov or fax: 202-395-6881.
-Comments by mail should be sent to the Office of Information and Regulatory Affairs, Attn: OMB Desk Officer for the CPSC, Office of Management and Budget, Room 10235, 725 17th Street NW., Washington, DC 20503.
-In addition, written comments that are sent to OMB also should be submitted electronically at http://www.regulations.gov, under Docket No. CPSC-2010-0056.Start Further Info
+Comments by mail should be sent to the Office of Information and Regulatory Affairs, Attn: OMB Desk Officer for the CPSC, Office of Management and Budget, Room 10235, 725 17th Street NW, Washington, DC 20503.
+In addition, written comments that are sent to OMB also should be submitted electronically at http://www.regulations.gov, under Docket No. CPSC-2012-0056.

 FOR FURTHER INFORMATION CONTACT:

-CPSC has submitted the following currently approved collection of information to OMB for extension:
+CPSC seeks to renew the following currently approved collection of information: